luciofreitas/luciofreitas.github.io/backend/README.md

 ### Novos Endpoints (PostgreSQL)
 - **Guias**
    - `GET /api/guias` - Listar guias ativos
    - `POST /api/guias` - Criar guia
    - `PUT /api/guias/:id` - Atualizar guia
    - `DELETE /api/guias/:id` - Deletar guia

+Note: the implementation for the `guias` endpoints was moved to `backend/routes/guias.js` as part of a refactor.
+The inline handlers that used to live in `backend/index.js` were removed and the router is now mounted from that file.

 - **Carros do Usuário**
   - `GET /api/users/:userId/cars` - Carros do usuário